sherpa/sherpa/docs/developer/index.rst

-  controlled by the :py:meth:`~sherpa.astro.data.DataPHA.group` method, which means that the desired filter, when mapped to channel units, is likely to end up partially overlapping the first and last groups,
+  controlled by the :py:meth:`~sherpa.astro.data.DataPHA.group` method, which means that the desired filter, when mapped to channel units, is likely to end up partially overlapping the first and last groups, which means that `notice(a, b)` and `ignore(None, a); ignore(b, None)` are not guaranteed to select the same range;

+- and there is the concept of the :py:attr:`~sherpa.astro.data.DataPHA.quality` array, which defines whether channels should either always be, or can temporarily be, ignored.

 This means that a :py:meth:`~sherpa.astro.data.DataPHA.notice` or :py:meth:`~sherpa.astro.data.DataPHA.ignore` call has to convert from